Lisa Steane

-Lisa Steane (born 21 January 1995) is an Australian rules footballer who plays for Sydney in the AFL Women's (AFLW).
-She previously played for Greater Western Sydney.
+Lisa Steane (born 21 January 1995) is a former Australian rules footballer who plays for West Coast in the AFL Women's (AFLW) and Subiaco in the WAFL Women's.
+She previously played for Sydney and Greater Western Sydney.

-Early Life
+Early life

 Steane was born and raised in Nelson Bay, New South Wales.
 She played her junior football with the Nelson Bay Football Club in the AFL Hunter Central Coast competition.
 She moved to Sydney to pursue her dream to play AFLW.

 AFLW career

 In October 2019, Steane joined Greater Western Sydney.
 In May 2022, Steane joined expansion club and rival club Sydney.
+In August, she was named in the Swans' inaugural AFLW leadership group before playing 8 games in their first season.

+Steane cemented her position on the wing in 2023, playing all 12 games for the season.
+She played a key role in Sydney's maiden AFLW final with 19 disposals and 5 tackles in the 17-point win over Gold Coast.

+In 2025 Steane moved to Perth with her partner Bella Smith, who had been traded to Fremantle.
+She played for Subiaco in the WAFL Women's league.
+She was selected to represent Western Australia against South Australia in May 2025 winning the best player medal.

+In September 2025, Steane was called up as a top up player by West Coast when two players withdrew due to illness.